Debpriya1994/Az.RecoveryServices/CreateRunBook.md

 This sample script is used to view all the archivable recovery points associated with a backup item between any time range.

-You can link the runk book to a scheduler.
+You can link the runbook to a scheduler.

 ### Input Parameters